 lean-normal-forms

-Executable Hermite normal form and Smith-normal-form infrastructure in Lean 4 over Euclidean domains, with certified matrix certificates and a planned bridge to mathlib's PID results.
+Executable Hermite normal form and Smith-normal-form infrastructure in Lean 4 over Euclidean domains, with certified matrix certificates and a semantic PID bridge to mathlib's quotient/decomposition results.

 Status